Apple sprinkles iPhone X magic on iPad Pro, MacBook Air, but challenges remain

 The previous iPad Pro did help reverse 13 quarters of consecutive declines, which ended in mid-2017 with a minor bump.
 In the last quarter, Apple reported iPad unit sales ticked up 1 percent to 11.5 million, while revenue fell 5 percent to $4.74 billion.
 The company is scheduled to release its fiscal fourth-quarter results on Thursday.

-In March, Apple unveiled a new iPad for the education market, but the cost of the device and Pencil accessory elicited skepticism that cash-strapped schools would invest in these tools.
+In March, Apple unveiled a new iPad for the education market, but the cost of the device and Pencil accessory elicited skepticism about whether cash-strapped schools would invest in these tools.

 MacBook Air returns